Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 • with a height of 175 cm or more - minus 110.

-In women of appropriate height and build, the proper body weight should be approximately 5% less than that of men.
+Women of the appropriate height and build should have a body weight that is approximately 5% less than men.

 A simplified version of the calculation is also proposed: